noprompt/garden/README.md

 # Garden

-Garden is a library for rendering CSS in Clojure.
-Conceptually similar to [Hiccup](https://github.com/weavejester/hiccup), it uses vectors to represent rules and maps to represent declarations.
-Garden provides tools and utilities for working with CSS units, media queries, and more.
+Garden is a library for rendering CSS in Clojure and ClojureScript.
+Conceptually similar to
+[Hiccup](https://github.com/weavejester/hiccup), it uses vectors to represent rules and maps to represent declarations.
+It is designed for stylesheet authors who are interested in what's possible when you trade a preprocessor for a programming language.

 ## Table of contents